Quick Take

 ©Vera Zinkova/Shutterstock.com

-The Tibetan Spaniel is easily intimidated by the large size of its owner, so any training should be done at their level.
-Get down on your knees to be less intimidating and adopt positive reinforcement while training with treats and play.
+The Tibetan Spaniel is easily intimidated by the large size of its owner, so any training should be done at its level.
+Get down on your knees to be less intimidating and use positive reinforcement during training, such as treats and play.
 They are sensitive to the mood of their owner, so keep a confident and hopeful demeanor during training to keep them in the same responsive mood.

 Exercise